na-na-hi/renget/archive/ate-incarnation-status.md

 It is also possible to produce a much more immediate effect with this authority by having the intended outcome align with the words you say.

+Individuals who succumb to this authority will feel a sense of reverence for you if they are aware of your existence.

->Touch of Madness (5):
+>Touch of Madness (6):
 You may target one individual by making physical contact with them, causing them to temporarily lose all restraint, engaging in indiscriminate violence, extreme indulgence in sex, food, or substances, or even suicide.
 You may choose what vice they succumb to provided that those impulses existed in at least some capacity within the target.
 However, these impulses can be resisted with enough willpower, depending on the authority's level.
 It is possible to project the effects outward beyond your hand, expending one additional point to increase the radius by a number of inches equivalent to the skill's level.
 You may expend as many points per usage as you would like, however, only one desire can be stoked per target.
 (5 divinity per use)

 It is possible to make considerable alterations to the target's sense of reality.
 For example, as long as the approximate size, rigidity, and shape of an object is maintained, the affected individual could perceive the object as anything.
 The target's brain will automatically fill in the information to meet the <Concept> the user choses when the illusions are cast.
 However, the more outlandish or complex the concept, the more likely the target is to realize they are in an illusion.
 Once the target realizes that they are under the effects of an illusion, the effects of the authority will immediately end.
+It is possible to temporarily paralyze a target who is seeing illusions, allowing them to freely move within it while remaining static in the real world.
+This does not affect involuntary bodily functions.

 >Regeneration (4):
 You may expend divinity to recover from any injury or from supernatural physical conditions such as <Rot> or <Petrification>.
 The amount of divinity necessary to heal an injury depends on its nature and severity.
 It is possible for this skill to recover injuries to the brain, such as a concussion, automatically, but it is possible to die from other causes while this process occurs.